 Some mornings, before I’m fully awake, I lie in bed swimming in a sea of dreams.
 Their images (a cup, a pew, a panting dog) float around me in nets of narratives but then dissolve as I climb into consciousness.
 Every rare once in a while I can pull one into the air.
 Once I realize I’ve done this, I repeat the dream to myself until I can reach pen and paper.
 Even if I have no idea what the dream is about, the fact of harvesting the dream feels significant.
 I’ve heard you, my remembering seems to say.
 The gift of you, I’ve received.
 Continue reading

-Over the next few months I’ll periodically share excerpts from Writing the Sacred Journey–I’m taking a break from writing about writing to actually do some writing!
+Over the next few months I’m sharing excerpts from Writing the Sacred Journey so I can take a break from writing about writing to actually do some writing!

 One spring I attended the Festival of Faith and Writing at Calvin College in Grand Rapids, Michigan, and was privileged to hear Jane Yolen speak.
 Yolen, the author of over a hundred children’s books, identified herself as a Jewish Quaker.
 She spoke on the hazards of addressing spiritual questions in books for children, explaining that children’s book buyers are primarily public schools and libraries, which tend to shy away from spiritually inclined literature.
 Nonreligious publishers are often unwilling to take on material that might prove controversial.
 Yet as Yolen pointed out, children ask spiritual questions: Where did Rover go when he died?
 Why do some people attend church and not others?
 Who is God?
 Yolen argued that we do wrong by our children when we censor stories that might aid them in their seeking.